101 – Western University

-Consistently recognized for our high standards, Western provides the best student experience both inside and outside the classroom.
+Consistently recognized for our high standards, we provide the best student experience both inside and outside the classroom.

-- Success – exceptionally high graduation rates that are almost 10% above the Ontario university system and an employment rate of 95.0%, 2 years after graduation
+- Success – exceptionally high graduation rates that are almost 10% above the Ontario university system and an employment rate of 95.2%, 2 years after graduation.

 Unique Programs and Academic Choices

 - Seven first-entry faculties and 4 second-entry professional schools at the undergraduate level.

 - More than 400 undergraduate programs with a unique modular degree structure and the ability to combine programs from different faculties, schools and departments, creating endless academic possibilities.

 - A School of Graduate and Post-Doctoral Studies with more than 160 Master’s and PhD programs.

 Fall/winter: Full-time only

 To be eligible for any of the following scholarships, you must apply for admission directly from high school to Western’s Main Campus for full-time, first-year studies.